rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. code-block:: typescript
    :linenos:

     /*
-        This is a multi-line comment
+        This is a multiline comment
     */

 Comments cannot be nested.